derivexyz/v1-core/docs/contracts/liquiditypool.md

 ### Function `_freeBase(uint256 amountBase) internal`

+Frees base when the AMM buys back/settles a call from the user.

+#### Parameters:

+- `amountBase`: The amount of base to free.

 ### Function `_sendPremium(address recipient, uint256 recipientAmount, uint256 optionMarketPortion) internal`

-Sends the premium to a user who is closing an existing option position.
+Sends the premium to a user who is closing a long or opening a short.

 The caller must be the OptionMarket.